EmilieYZhang/EmilieYZhang/README.md

 ### Hi there 👋 My name is Emilie, I'm a...

-* McGill University B.Sc Student majoring in Software Engineering
+* McGill University B.Sc Student majoring in Software Engineering with a Finance minor
-* Finance minor, I am interested in learning about Capital investments and financial markets!
-* Curious individual who would like to use technology in ethical and innovative ways solve real-world problems
+* Curious individual who likes to use technology in innovative ways to solve real-world problems

 <!--